 - It was truly revealing.
 The strength of the intervention, the intensity of colors and the happiness of this work, has never left me. (a remark in 1977, about the painting ‘Piano lesson’ of Henri Matisse, Van Velde saw around 1925 for the first time in his life, fh) .

-* Bram van Velde, source of artist quotes on art & life: article ‘Schilder Bram van Velde in Dordrecht’, by Paul Groot, newspaper NRC Handelsblad, 1979 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* artist quote on the painting art of Matisse: article ‘Schilder Bram van Velde in Dordrecht’, by Paul Groot, newspaper NRC Handelsblad, 1979.

 - I met Beckett at my brother’s place (the painter Geer van Velde, fh).
 That was a Big meeting, in capital letters.
 It was before war started (before 1940 in Paris, fh), life was still normal.
 That time I was very lonely.
 We saw each other often.
 Before the war he had published already something, but his fame came in 1953.
 We never spoke about his work.
 He was a taciturn man.
 Sometimes a word escaped from his mouth.
 Sure, a word you would never forget.
 It would stick in your head… …This friendship with (Samuel) Beckett is the most important experience in my life.
 He was fully alive for my way of working.
 What he could express in words, I did with my paintings. (remark in 1977, about his contact with the writer Beckett in Paris before and during the War, fh)..

-* Bram van Velde, source of artist quotes on art & life: article ‘Schilder Bram van Velde in Dordrecht’, by Paul Groot, newspaper NRC Handelsblad, 1979 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* source of artist quote on art & life with Beckett in Paris: article ‘Schilder Bram van Velde in Dordrecht’, by Paul Groot, newspaper NRC Handelsblad, 1979.
+(Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)

 - My work is independent of my will.
 My best works are created when driven by an inner strength.
 This has nothing to do with my will.
 It is that immediate spontaneity of my intense way of living that makes the difference between my work and a lot of other artists who make art works with their mind.

-* Bram van Velde, source of artist quotes on art & life: letter to H. E. Kramer, 14-11-1927, as quoted in Bram van Velde, A Tribute, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
-46 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* artist quote on his art and & life: letter to H. E. Kramer, 14-11-1927, as quoted in Bram van Velde, A Tribute, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
+46. (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)

 - I’m now in a big working period, which takes me up so much that hardly anything of me remains.
 I have never been strong in theories and this becomes worse and worse.
 My work should give me satisfaction, and that is about life and death… … Several paintings full of life and beauty arose again and give me the courage and joy to proceed on the road.
 There are also several paintings in which I am involved for less than half, discharges in a short time, which have existence for a while, but will not reach shaping.

-* Bram van Velde, source of artist quotes on art & life: letter to H. E. Kramer, 28-07-1929, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* source of artist quote on creating his art: letter to H. E. Kramer, 28-07-1929, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994.

 - When I am painting, driven by lively tensions, I want to express what’s going on in me.
 When that tension has ceased, when the life in me became visible, then something happened which had to happen.
 Over and over again you experience a work which is created in this way.
 What happened?
 It is hard to say, because it was not my mind that led but the inner desire that revealed its inner life.

-* Bram van Velde, source of artist quotes on art & life: letter to H.P.
+* artist quote from a: letter to H.P.
 Bremmer, 17-11-1930, City archive Den Haag, as quoted in Bram van Velde, A Tribute, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
-50 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+50.

 - Life and mind are continuously in conflict with each other.
 I want happiness, security.
 I won’t reach that by considerations of my mind; on the contrary they will lead to a certain despair of the inner person.
 Not what he thinks engages the artist, but what he feels.

-* Bram van Velde, source of artist quotes on art & life: letter to H.P.
-Bremmer, 17-11-1930, city archive The Hague, as quoted in Bram van Velde, A Tribute, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* source of artist quote: letter to H.P.
+Bremmer, 17-11-1930, city archive The Hague, as quoted in Bram van Velde, A Tribute, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994.

 - A painter is someone who can’t use words.
 His only escape is to be a seer.